 - #!/bin/bash - tells linux this is a bash program and it should use a bash interpreter to execute it.

-- #PBS - are PBS parameters, for explanations of these please scroll down to PBS Parameters Explanations section.
+- #SBATCH - are SLURM parameters, for explanations of these please scroll down to SLURM Parameters Explanations section.

 - sleep 20 - Sleep 20 seconds (only used to simulate processing time for this example)